Ovarian cancer: Chemotherapy

 Chemotherapy can be given intravenously or in the peritoneal cavity.
 Though intraperitoneal chemotherapy is associated with longer progression-free survival and overall survival, it also causes more adverse side effects than intravenous chemotherapy.
 It is mainly used when the cancer has been optimally debulked.
 Intraperitoneal chemotherapy can be highly effective because ovarian cancer mainly spreads inside the peritoneal cavity, and higher doses of the drugs can reach the tumors this way.

-Chemotherapy can cause anemia; intravenous iron has been found to be more effective than oral iron supplements in reducing the need for blood transfusions.
+Chemotherapy can cause anemia; intravenous iron is more effective than oral iron supplements in reducing the need for blood transfusions.
+Transferrin levels reflect disruptions in iron metabolism that occur early in the disease.
 Typical cycles of treatment involve one treatment every 3 weeks, repeated for 6 weeks or more.
 Fewer than 6 weeks (cycles) of treatment is less effective than 6 weeks or more.
 Germ-cell malignancies are treated differently than other ovarian cancers — a regimen of bleomycin, etoposide, and cisplatin (BEP) is used with 5 days of chemotherapy administered every 3 weeks for 3 to 4 cycles.
 Chemotherapy for germ cell tumors has not been shown to cause amenorrhea, infertility, birth defects, or miscarriage.
 Maintenance chemotherapy has not been shown to be effective.

 In people with BRCA mutations, platinum chemotherapy is more effective.
 Germ-cell tumors and malignant sex-cord/stromal tumors are treated with chemotherapy, though dysgerminomas and sex-cord tumors are not typically very responsive.

 Platinum-sensitive or platinum-resistant

-If ovarian cancer recurs, it is considered partially platinum-sensitive or platinum-resistant, based on the time since the last recurrence treated with platins: partially platinum-sensitive cancers recurred 6–12 months after last treatment, and platinum-resistant cancers have an interval of less than 6 months.
+If ovarian cancer recurs, it is considered partially platinum-sensitive or platinum-resistant, based on the time since the last recurrence treated with platinum-based treatments: partially platinum-sensitive cancers recurred 6–12 months after the last treatment, and platinum-resistant cancers have an interval of less than 6 months.
 Second-line chemotherapy can be given after the cancer becomes symptomatic because no difference in survival is seen between treating asymptomatic (elevated CA-125) and symptomatic recurrences.

 For platinum-sensitive tumors, platins are the drugs of choice for second-line chemotherapy, in combination with other cytotoxic agents.
 Regimens include carboplatin combined with pegylated liposomal doxorubicin, gemcitabine, or paclitaxel.
 Carboplatin-doublet therapy can be combined with paclitaxel for increased efficacy in some cases.
 Another potential adjuvant therapy for platinum-sensitive recurrences is olaparib, which may improve progression-free survival but has not been shown to improve overall survival.
 (Olaparib, a PARP inhibitor, was approved by the US FDA for use in BRCA-associated ovarian cancer that had previously been treated with chemotherapy.)
 For recurrent germ cell tumors, an additional 4 cycles of BEP chemotherapy is the first-line treatment for those who have been treated with surgery or platins.

 Tumors that have a high expression of a protein called ALDH1A1 are found to be resistant to chemotherapy and this resistance can be overcome by blocking ALDH1A1.
 If the tumor is determined to be platinum-resistant, vincristine, dactinomycin, and cyclophosphamide (VAC) or some combination of paclitaxel, gemcitabine, and oxaliplatin may be used as a second-line therapy.